 Samoëns ski resort is well suited to beginners, with plenty of good nursery slopes not far from the resort and with a variety of long cruising blues.
 Intermediates and advanced skiers will have the luxury of choice as well, and when you’ve conquered the Samoëns ski area you can head over to snow-sure Flaine for even more challenging slopes and great powder bowls.

 Snowboarders will enjoy the quiet slopes around Samoëns, which will be best suited to those who are of an intermediate to advanced standard.
 If you’re looking for good freeride then there are some great powder bowls around Samoëns, or you can choose to head over into Flaine and get a guide to explore even more thrilling descents.
 There is also a good freestyle park here with plenty of rails, kickers and jumps.

 With many ski schools and instructors to choose between, there really is something for everybody.

 There is a daycare centre for young children called Garderie Les Loupiots who look after children from three months old.
 In the nearby area of Morillon there is Morillon Village des Enfants who will look after children from six months.
-The ESF also have beginner ski daycare for children from three years old.
+The ESF also have beginner ski daycare for children from three years old in Samoëns ski resort.

 Non-skiers can enjoy Nordic walking, snowshoeing, ice skating, husky dog-sledding, paragliding and a range of other great alternative winter sports activities.
 Those looking for a more leisurely and relaxing holiday will enjoy the weekly market held in the centre of the town, as well as an abundance of lovely restaurants.